osmonoh/frontend-mentor-challenge-1/README.md

 # Frontend Mentor - Four card feature section

-This is is a challenge from [Frontend Mentor](https://www.frontendmentor.io/challenges), a very nice website for practicing skills for learners of frontend technologies.
+This is a challenge from [Frontend Mentor](https://www.frontendmentor.io/challenges), a very nice website for practicing skills for learners of frontend technologies.
 I spend a decent amount of time on these when I was learning CSS, SASS and principles of responsive design.
 I absolutely loved doing them!

 So this is the design you aspire to achieve (and under is the challenge explained a little more):